RossErskine/Scientific-Programming-in-Python-/README.md

 The project will be split into three sections:
-1. **Representation**: data-analysis, data-imputation, model creation/ selection
+1. **Representation**: data-analysis: using *matplotlib library, data-imputation: using KNN if needed.
-2. **Optimisation**: Feature selection, Hyper-paramater tuning, using training and validation set.
+2. **Optimisation**: Feature selection using the *filter* corellation and using the library *statsmodel*, Hyper-paramater tuning, using training and validation set.
-3. **Evaluation**: final evaluation using the hold-out test set of the models unseen data.
+4. **Evaluation**: final evaluation using the hold-out test set of the models unseen data.
+Other classification methods have been attenpted with high accuracy upto 98% using SVM and Random Forest.
+To make this project different i will attempt to use classes written from  https://github.com/python-engineer/MLfromscratch/tree/master/mlfromscratch to help with my understanding of the scructure of the algorithms.

 Representation and optimisation my overlap.